syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 {% endhighlight %}

-Four sets of files are needed to implement Unobtrusive.
+Four sets of files are needed to implement the Unobtrusive.

 •	The jQuery library
 •	The jQuery Validate plugin